-Before discussing the specifics of the algorithms in Section 2 and Section 3, we first discuss a number of relevant related works.
+Before discussing the specifics of the algorithms in Secs.
+2 and 3, we first discuss a number of relevant related works.

-1.1 Related Works
+1.1.
+Related works

-The DM sampler draws inspiration from Titsias and Dellaportas [2019].
+The DM sampler draws inspiration from Titsias and Dellaportas (2019).
 In this paper, the authors optimize an objective function composed of the product of the entropy function and the average proposal acceptance rate.
 The proposals for the adaptive MCMC algorithm are then based off of gradient updates that aim to maximize this function, producing a wide range of proposals that maintain a balance between entropy and acceptance rate.
 In addition to supporting significant adaptation at early stages of a chain, Gradient-based Adaptive MCMC also allows for adaptation upon rejecting a proposal, a noteworthy feature as most adaptive algorithms do not directly consider the information offered by rejected samples.

 While the entropy function is a general function applied to the entire distribution, the algorithm that we present in this paper is based on the premise that, in cases with difficult geometry, it is necessary to focus on specific local regions instead of the entire target distribution when attempting to sample from the target distribution.
 This is accomplished by leveraging the I-Projection of the target over the set of proposal distributions.
-The I-projection underestimates the support of the target distribution and will hone in on one area as opposed to the entropy function which attempts to discover a range of samples from the entire target function at once [Shannon, 1948, Murphy, 2012].
-This regional behaviour helps to overcome limitations in the Gaussian function class typically used for proposal distributions by reducing the current region of interest into manageable pieces.
+The I-projection underestimates the support of the target distribution and will hone in on one area as opposed to the entropy function which attempts to discover a range of samples from the entire target function at once (Shannon 1948; Murphy 2012).
+This regional behavior helps to overcome limitations in the Gaussian function class typically used for proposal distributions by reducing the current region of interest into manageable pieces.

-Within the broader adaptive MCMC literature, there are a number of proposals that use non-parametric strategies to construct adaptive proposal distributions that asymptotically converge to the target distribution.
-In Gilks et al. [1995], the Adaptive Rejection Metropolis Sampling (ARMS) algorithm iteratively constructs a piecewise linear proposal density in the log-space that approximates the target density.
+Within the broader adaptive MCMC literature, there are a number of proposals that use nonparametric strategies to construct adaptive proposal distributions that asymptotically converge to the target distribution.
+In Gilks, Best, and Tan (1995), the Adaptive Rejection Metropolis Sampling (ARMS) algorithm iteratively constructs a piecewise linear proposal density in the logspace that approximates the target density.
 As the sampler progresses, new support points are collected that improve the approximation of the proposal to the target.
 The piecewise linear approximation can then be used in the Metropolis-Hastings step within a Gibbs sampler.
-Martino et al. [2015] build on the ARMS algorithm by improving the mechanism by which support points are included in the construction of the proposal density such that all regions of the target support are eligible for inclusion and Meyer et al. [2008] present an alternative specification of ARMS that uses piecewise quadratic functions to construct the proposal density.
+Martino, Read, and Luengo (2015) build on the ARMS algorithm by improving the mechanism by which support points are included in the construction of the proposal density such that all regions of the target support are eligible for inclusion and Meyer, Cai, and Perron (2008) present an alternative specification of ARMS that uses piecewise quadratic functions to construct the proposal density.
 The ARMS family of algorithms have proven effective at improving the efficiency of Gibbs samplers, particularly in settings where the conditional distributions are not well-known and thus cannot be sampled from directly.
 To contrast with our own proposal, we note that the ARMS algorithms are designed to construct proposals that approximate univariate targets, whereas our focus is on leveraging the correlation structure found in local regions of a multivariate target distribution.

 Parallel tempering is another popular method, and is related to our Scout MCMC algorithm.
 In parallel tempering, multiple chains are run simultaneously on the target distribution with different levels of tempering applied.
-The intuition behind parallel tempering is that in the highly tempered chains, it will be easier to cross low-probability boundaries which can subsequently be randomly swapped with the non-tempered chain for mixing [Swendsen and Wang, 1986, Geyer, 1991].
+The intuition behind parallel tempering is that in the highly tempered chains, it will be easier to cross low-probability boundaries which can subsequently be randomly swapped with the non-tempered chain for mixing (Swendsen and Wang 1986; Geyer 1991).
 However, parallel tempering does have its limitations.
 From a computational perspective, executing many chains but ultimately only using the samples from the non-tempered chain is burdensome.